Before coming to class, please read our Policies page.

 Beginner Aerial Hoop

-We will be getting comfortable entering the hoop and learning basic moves, as well as how to chain these moves together into basic combos.
-We’ll learn to spin effortlessly as we pose and move.
+This class is perfect for beginners!
+You will learn how to enter the hoop and make basic poses such as, Jonnie Walker, Gazelle, Delilah, Martini, Shoulder stand, Wine glass, bottom and top knee hang.
+You will also learn how to chain these moves together into fun combos.
+You’ll learn to spin effortlessly through poses and transitions.
 This class will be about building confidence and giving you the basic skills you need to move on to more specialized classes that interest you.

 Intermediate Aerial Hoop